mgckind/kube_nebula/README.md

 ### Adding nodes after cluster is created

-You can create instances which automatically will be add to the kubernetes cluster
+You can create instances which automatically will be add to the kubernetes cluster (2 steps)

     python admin_cluster.py <my_net> --add-nodes <number_of_nodes>
     python admin_cluster.py <my_net> -run